Oryx nome: Cities and deities

 The Oryx nome governed many important cities but for most of these the exact locations are still uncertain: Akoris (modern Tihna el-Gebel), Men'at Khufu (possibly Minya), Hebenu (possibly Kom el-Ahmar), Nefrusy (location unknown) and Herwer (possibly Hur).

 The capital of the Oryx nome is far to being securely determined.
 It may have been Herwer, though the nomarchs' necropolis is at Beni Hasan which was likely close to Men'at Khufu, and is known that some governors such as Khnumhotep I were both nomarch and governor of Men'at Khufu.

 According to the inscriptions on the White Chapel of Senusret I, the local god of the Oryx nome was Horus of Hebenu.
 Other important deities were Hathor at Nefrusy and the couple Khnum-Heqet at Herwer.

 Nomarchs of the Oryx nome

 The following is a genealogy of the nomarchs of the Oryx nome during the late 11th and 12th Dynasty (the limit between the two dynasties passes approximately along the third and fourth generations).
-The nomarchs are underlined.
+The nomarchs of the Oryx nome are underlined and placed roughly in chronological order from top to bottom.